Psalms For Life

 so they shake their heads at the sight of us.

-15 With “SHAME” tattooed on our foreheads
+15 With “SHAME” tattooed across our foreheads

 we live in constant disgrace